A Foursomes Competition will be held, for which Clubs may enter on the following conditions:

 Playing of matches

-- Matches shall be two games of foursomes match play, played off 50% of combined Course Handicaps of the players concerned, over a round of eighteen (18) holes and the winning Club will be decided on the aggregate of the two games.
+- Matches shall be two games of foursomes match play, played over a round of eighteen (18) holes and the winning Club to be decided on the aggregate of the two games.
+Matches to be played off the difference between each pair's Playing Handicap - the Playing Handicap of each pair being 50% of their combined Course Handicaps, rounded to the nearest whole number, with .5 rounded upwards (Rule 6).

 - All matches shall be governed by the Rules of Golf plus local rules in operation for the course over which the match is played, excluding any local rule alternative for stroke and distance.